SGrondin/bottleneck/README.md

 # Cluster

-The main design goal for Bottleneck is to be extremely small and transparent to use.
-It's meant to add the least possible complexity to the code.

 Let's take a DNS server as an example of how Bottleneck can be used.
 It's a service that sees a lot of abuse.
-Bottleneck is so tiny, it's not unreasonable to create one limiter of it for each origin IP, even if it means creating thousands of limiters.
+Bottleneck is so tiny, it's not unreasonable to create one limiter for each origin IP, even if it means creating thousands of limiters.
 The `Cluster` mode is perfect for this use case.

 The `Cluster` feature of Bottleneck manages limiters automatically for you.
 It is created exactly like a limiter: